 This comes from both parents having a huge amount of energy, so it should not come as much of a surprise.

 As the Rat Pinscher is a hybrid breed, there is no way of telling quite how your puppy is going to develop.

 After all, they get physical traits from both parents, and it will often be the case that one side will be more prominent than the other.

 They are often referred to as looking rather regal with their long, slender legs and a short but shiny coat.

 They also tend to walk rather well, which also fits in with the regal aspect, Their feet are relatively compact, but it does fit in with those slender legs.

-Their heads are large in comparison to the rest of their body, and they have a relatively long muzzle as well.
+Their heads are large in comparison to the rest of their bodies, and they have a relatively long muzzle as well.

 Their ears are often triangular, but they can either stand up or droop down depending on the genetic influence.